+$$F^1 = \frac{f_o}{f}F$$

-$$\mathbf{F}^{1} = \frac{\mathbf{N}{\bullet}}{\mathbf{N}}\mathbf{F}$$ or equal to the main field times the ratio of speed to frequency.
+or equal to the main field times the ratio of speed to frequency.

-Comparing this value of the transformer field of the repulsion motor, F^{1} , with the required commutating field F{0} , it is seen that at synchronism $N{0} = N$, $F^{1} - F{0}$; that is, the transformer field of the repulsion motor has the proper value as commutating field, so that no short circuit current is produced in the armature turn under the brush, but the commutation is as good as in a direct current motor with negligible armature reaction.
+Comparing this value of the transformer field of the repulsion motor, F^1 , with the required commutating field F_o , it is seen that at synchronism $f_o = f$, $F^1 = F_o$; that is, the transformer field of the repulsion motor has the proper value as commutating field, so that no short-circuit current is produced in the armature turn under the brush, but the commutation is as good as in a direct-current motor with negligible armature reaction.

-At half synchronism, $N_0 = -\frac{I}{2}$ N, the transformer field of the repulsion motor : $F^1 = \frac{I}{2}F$, is only one quarter as large as the commutating field required $F_0 = 2$ F, and the short circuit current is reduced by 25% below the value which it has in the series motor; and the commutation, while it is better, is not yet perfect.
+At half synchronism, $f_o = \frac{1}{2}f$, the transformer field of the repulsion motor: $F^1 = \frac{1}{2}F$, is only one-quarter as large as the commutating field required $F_o = 2F$, and the short-circuit current is reduced by 25 per cent. below the value which it has in the series motor; and the commutation, while it is better, is not yet perfect.

-At double synchronism: $N_0 = 2$ N, the transformer field is $F^1 = 2$ F, while the commutation field should be: $F_0 = -\frac{I}{2}$ F, and the transformer field thus is four times larger than it should be for commutation; so that only one-quarter of the transformer field is used to neutralize the e.m. f. of alternation in the short circuited turn; the other three-quarters induces an e.m. f., thus causing a short circuit current three times as large as it would be in a series motor.
-That is, the short circuit current under the brush, and thus the sparking, in the repulsion motor at double synchronism is very much worse than in the series motor, and the repulsion motor at these high speeds is practically inoperative.
+At double synchronism: $f_o = 2f$, the transformer field is $F^1 = 2F$, while the commutation field should be: $F_o = \frac{1}{2}F$, and the transformer field thus is four times larger than it should be for commutation; so that only one-quarter of the transformer field is used to neutralize the e.m.f. of alternation in the short-circuited turn; the other three-quarters induces an e.m.f., thus causing a short-circuit current three times as large as it would be in a series motor.
+That is, the short-circuit current under the brush, and thus the sparking, in the repulsion motor at double synchronism is very much worse than in the series motor, and the repulsion motor at these high speeds is practically inoperative.

-Hence, as regards commutation, a repulsion motor is equal to the series motor at standstill where no compensation of the short circuit current is possible-but becomes better with increasing speed: as good as a good direct current series motor at synchronism; and then again becomes worse by over compensation, until at some speed, at 40% above synchronism, it again becomes as poor as the alternating current series motor; above this speed, it becomes rapidly inferior to the series motor.
+Hence, as regards commutation, a repulsion motor is equal to the series motor at standstill where no compensation of the short-circuit current is possible-but becomes better with increasing speed: as good as a good direct-current series motor at synchronism; and then again becomes worse by overcompensation, until at some speed above synchronism, it again becomes as poor as the alternating-current series motor; above this speed, it becomes rapidly inferior to the series motor.

 To produce right intensity of the transformer field, to act as commutating field, it is therefore necessary above synchronism to reduce the transformer field below the value which it would have when transforming the total supply voltage from compensating winding to armature.
 This means, that above synchronism, only a part of the supply voltage must be transformed from compensating winding to armature, the rest directly impressed upon the armature.
-Thus at double synchronism, where the transformer field of the repulsion motor is four times as strong as is required for commutation, to reduce it to one-quarter, only one-quarter of the supply voltage must be impressed upon the compensating winding, threequarters directly on the armature.
+Thus at double synchronism, where the transformer field of the repulsion motor is four times as strong as is required for commutation, to reduce it to one-quarter, only one-quarter of the supply voltage must be impressed upon the compensating winding, three-quarters directly on the armature.